Why Is Open Pit Mining So Devastating To The Environment

 People living close by are at risk when toxic stuff comes out of open pit mines.
 Breathing in these harmful particles can cause more breathing problems.
 Also, there’s much proof that nearby communities are exposed to heavy metals such as lead or mercury.

 To understand why is open pit mining so devastating to the environment, it’s clear that we need to deal with the problems caused by this practice, both for the environment and for people’s lives.
-This is important for making sure communities can stay safe and develop in a good way.

 Field Reports and Examples